awesto/django-shop/docs/reference/addresses.rst

 The simplest way is to materialize the required address classes, is to use them from our default and convenience models: :class:`shop.models.defaults.address.ShippingAddress` and :class:`shop.models.defaults.address.BillingAddress`.
-Before using them, please check if they fulfill your requirements.
+Before using them, we check if they fulfill your requirements.
+Otherwise we create our own address models inheriting from :class:`shop.models.address.BaseAddress`.

 Multiple Addresses